 Topic Indicative content for synchronous and asynchronous delivery Gram positive The biology, pathogenesis and epidemiology of Gram positive bacteria bacteria will be discussed.
 Examples will be drawn from major pathogens such Staphylococcus and Streptococcus spp and Clostridium spp.
 Gram negative The biology, pathogenesis and epidemiology of Gram negative bacteria bacteria will be discussed.
 Examples will be drawn from major pathogens such as E. coli, Salmonella spp, Vibrio cholerae, Yersinia pestis and Helicobacter pylori.
-Bacterial identification This unit will focus on providing an understanding of the different experimental approaches available to aid bacterial identification.
+Bacterial identification This unit will focus on providing an understanding of the different and diagnostics experimental approaches available to aid bacterial identification in a diagnostic setting.
 This will include elements such as the use of chemical tests and stains (including the Gram stain), analytical profile indexing and the use of sequence-based information.
 Treatment of bacterial The unit will include a closer consideration of the methods available infection to treat bacterial infections.
 The primary focus will be on the use of antibiotics.
 This will consider their mechanism of action and the increasing problem of antibiotic resistance.
 Case studies will be used to introduce wider topics such as vaccination and the use of educational strategies to control bacterial infection.

-These topics are supported by two synchronous teaching sessions on the 22nd January 2022 and the 12th February 2022.
+These topics are supported by two synchronous teaching sessions on the 21st January 2023 and the 11th February 2023.
 Teaching on these dates will provide additional details, material and information around the topics covered.
 Full details of the precise content and timings of these sessions is provided in advance on the course VLE.